Jujumed3392/LAMMPS/README.md

 # LAMMPS
 # LAMMPS

-This repository is for generating Docker Images and Related Code for running and analyzing LAMMPS simulation on the HPC
+This repository is for generating Singularity Images and Related Code for running and analyzing OpenMM/OpenABC/mPIPI and LAMMPS_mPIPI simulation on the HPC